 What is a Notice of Termination?

-An NOT is a form of communication between USCIS and a regional center owner or petitioner through which USCIS notifies the petitioner that it has officially terminated the regional center license.
+In the context of regional centers, USCIS issues NOTs to inform regional center owners that it has officially terminated the regional center license.
 There are many reasons why USCIS may issue a NOT, but the two most common reasons are (i) failure to timely respond to a NOIT and (ii) failure to sufficiently address the issues outlined in a previously issued NOIT.

 How should you respond to a NOT related to an alleged failure to continue to serve the purpose of promoting economic growth?